abztrakt/git-practice/readme.txt

 Hi quinn!
 It rocks that you're learning about git.
 Craig Here.
-Do Google Code Jam.
+Hope you're enjoying git.